Why Google Trends is one of the best product research & eCommerce tools

 Conclusion to discover a trending product

 And that’s it!
-Now that we have a winning variation, we can begin the process of understanding the competitive landscape and determining our positioning.
+Now that you have a winning variation, you can begin the process of understanding the competitive landscape and determine your positioning.

-For example, if we followed the same steps in the "Home tech" category, we could discover that searches for "doorbell cameras" have steadily grown since 2015.
+For example, if you followed the same steps in the "Home tech" category, you'd discover that searches for "doorbell cameras" have steadily grown since 2015.

-Then, if we used Glimpse's People Also Search or some other tool, we’d uncover the variation "doorbell camera for RV,” which we could use to differentiate our product, craft creative ads, and optimize our SEO for a niche market.
+Then, if using Glimpse's People Also Search or some other tool, you could uncover the variation "doorbell camera for RV,” which you could use to differentiate your product, craft creative ads, and optimize your SEO for a niche market.

-And, if you’re looking for even deeper insights, consider signing up for the Glimpse extension to spot under-the-radar opportunities before anyone else.
+Now dive in and use Google Trends to discover your next winning product and, if you’re looking for even deeper insights, then sign up for the Glimpse extension to spot these trends before anyone else.

 Use case #2: Optimize product listings with trending keywords